Net Charge Accretion in Magnetized Kerr Black Holes: Trajectory space

 While the EOM greatly simplify in the universal limit, they are still analytically intractable.
 Nevertheless, considering this limit enhances our understanding of the critical trajectory $b=b_{1}$ at $(-\varepsilon)\gg1$.
 It also provides important insights on the (im)possibility of presence of the particle at any given point in space through the energy considerations described in Sec.~\ref{chap:Energy criterion} in the $(-\varepsilon)\gg1$ limit; we elaborate on this in App.~\ref{b0m limit}.
 The critical trajectory

 can be found numerically using the same method presented in Subsec.~\ref{sec:Critical trajectory}, and it presents the same qualitative behavior as described therein.
-Fig.~\ref{fig:universal critical b1} shows numerical results for the universal critical impact parameter $b_{1}^{\mathrm{univ}}$ as a function of spin $\alpha$, computed using the universal EOM (\ref{eq:universal geodesic equation}).
-As expected, for any fixed $\alpha$, $b_{1}\left(\varepsilon\right)$ converges to the corresponding critical impact parameter $b_{1}^{\mathrm{univ}}$ as $\varepsilon\rightarrow-\infty$, and this limiting parameter is $E$-independent.
+Fig.~\ref{fig:universal critical b1} shows numerical results\footnote{Note that in Fig.~\ref{fig:universal critical b1}, as well as in Figs.~\ref{fig:convergence to universal b1},\ref{fig:main graph} and \ref{fig:imbalance graph}, the actual numerically calculated data are represented by points on the graphs while the curves connecting them are merely interpolations added for better visual illustration.} for the universal critical impact parameter $b_{1}^{\mathrm{univ}}$ as a function of spin $\alpha$, computed using the universal EOM (\ref{eq:universal geodesic equation}).
+As expected, for any fixed $\alpha$, $b_{1}\left(\varepsilon;\alpha,E\right)$ converges to the corresponding critical impact parameter $b_{1}^{\mathrm{univ}}$ as $\varepsilon\rightarrow-\infty$, and this limiting parameter is $E$-independent.
 This is illustrated in Fig.~\ref{fig:convergence to universal b1}.